LouisJackman/volatile_thunk/content/posts/2018/03/24/asynchronous-apis-are-a-step-backwards-for-non-blocking-code/post.md

 Title: Asynchronous APIs are a Step Backwards for Non-Blocking Code
 Date: 2018-03-22 20:14
 Tags: concurrency, plt
+Summary: We don't hesitate to reach for a garbage collector when developing high-level applications, so why is the industry so keen on manually managing non-blocking IO?

 `async` and `await` are must-have features of modern programming languages, yet they represent the industry's doubling-down on a clumsy, error-prone, and